 We have experienced brief computer system interruptions in the past, and we believe they may continue to occur from time to time in the future.
 Our systems and operations are also vulnerable to damage or interruption from a number of sources, including a natural disaster or other catastrophic event such as an earthquake, typhoon, volcanic eruption, fire, flood, terrorist attack, computer viruses, power loss, telecommunications failure, physical and electronic break-ins and other similar events.
 For example, our headquarters and the majority of our infrastructure, including some of our servers, are located in Southern California, a seismically active region.
 We also maintain offshore and outsourced operations in the Philippines, an area that has been subjected to a typhoon and a volcanic eruption in the recent past.
-In addition, California has in the past experienced power outages as a result of limited electrical power supplies and due to recent fires in the southern part of the state.
+In addition, California has in the past experienced power outages as a result of limited electroic break-ins and due to recent fires in the southern part of the state.
 Such outages, natural disasters and similar events may recur in the future and could disrupt the operation of our business.
-Our technology infrastructure is also vulnerable to computer viruses, physical or electronic break-ins and similar disruptions.
-Although the critical portions of our systems are redundant and backup copies are maintained offsite, not all of our systems and data are fully redundant.
+Our technology infrastructure is also vulnerable to computer viruses, physical or electronic break-ins and data are fully redundant.
 We do not presently have a formal disaster recovery plan in effect and may not have sufficient insurance for losses that may occur from natural disasters or catastrophic events.
 Any substantial disruption of our technology infrastructure could cause interruptions or delays in our business and loss of data or render us unable to accept and fulfill customer orders or operate our websites in a timely manner, or at all.